-Rebecca's love for horses was instilled as a child, while being raised on her parents' pony farm in Middletown, Ohio.
-After graduating from nurse's training in Cincinnati, she moved to San Francisco with her young family.
-Soon after Cybele was born, they moved to the northern California countryside where she purchased her first Anglo-Arab mare.
+Rebecca's love for horses was instilled as a child, while being raised on her parents' small pony farm in Ohio.
+After graduating from nurse's training in Cincinnati, she moved to northern California with her young family.

-Living in Montana allowed Rebecca ample room to raise her three children and growing herd of horses.
+A later move to Montana allowed Rebecca ample room to raise her family and growing herd of horses.
 However, with the acquisition of more horses came the need for more tack.

 Being forgetful, as children often are, left Rebecca one day searching high and low for her favorite headstall and reins.
 It wasn't until spring thaw that she found it in the manure pile.
 It soon became her objective to make her own tack, and teach her children along the way — hoping they'd learn a valuable lesson regarding the importance of caring for their tack.